weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 2. Install the CoreOS container cluster on to the VMs.
 3. Set up the Weave network.
 3. Launch Kubernetes to schedule and manage the cluster.
-4. Deploy the guestbook-example PHP app.
+4. Deploy the guestbook example app.

 ## What You Will Use ##